ballerina-platform/ballerina-lang/stdlib/io/src/main/ballerina/io/Module.md

-## Package Overview
+## Module Overview

-This package is designed to support input and output operations via channels in a canonical way, either in a blocking, or non-blocking manner.
+This module is designed to support input and output operations via channels in a canonical way, either in a blocking, or non-blocking manner.

 ![architecture](resources/package-architecture.svg)